You will need to notify the Agency if you intend to operate a major hazard facility. A premises can be classed as a major hazard facility if:

 - large LP gas storage and distribution facilities.

-There are four types of major hazard facility: Class A, Class B, Class C, and Class D. More information regarding these classification can be found in the relevant legislation.
+There are four classes of major hazard facilities - A, B, C, and D. More information regarding these classification can be found in legislation.

 Please consult the Contact Officer for more information.